cloudflare/workers-docs/workers-docs/src/content/tutorials/deploy-a-react-app/_index.md

 To publish your project to Cloudflare Workers, you'll need a few things:

 - A Cloudflare account, and access to the API keys for that account
-- A subscription to the Workers Unlimited plan
+- A subscription to the Workers Bundled plan
 - Wrangler 1.4.0 or above, running locally on your machine (see the [Quick Start](https://developers.cloudflare.com/workers/quickstart/#installing-the-cli) for instructions on installing and updating Wrangler)
 - Access to the command-line